jmacdotorg/plerd/README.md

 ### Running Plerd

-Plerd includes two command-line programs, both found in this distributin's `bin` directory:
+Plerd includes two command-line programs, both found in this distribution's `bin` directory:

 * __plerdall__ creates a new website in Plerd's docroot directory, based on the contents of its source and templates directories.

-    Run this command to initially create your blog, and then at any future time you wish to re-create all its files (e.g. if you make changes to templates).
+    Run this program (with no arguments) to initially populate your blog's docroot, and at any other time you wish to manually regenerate your blog's served files.

 * __plerdwatcher__ runs a daemon that monitors the Dropbox-synced source directory for changes, republishing files as necessary.